Why Storytelling is Important

 Friends Meet Up

 Friends Meet Up provides a friendly, relaxed and fun environment where young people with learning disabilities can meet and have fun together.
-We invite a different local artist every month to share their skills with the group for a fun and creative learning session.
+Sessions focus on making music, songs, films, crafts and all things creative!

 Sensory Book Club